 A large, well-placed joystick with a textured surface is used for moving the focus point, while AF-ON and exposure lock buttons are positioned nearby within easy reach of your thumb.
 Various other user-configurable buttons are dotted around the body, including two on the top plate conveniently positioned behind the shutter button.
 On the top left you’ll find additional dials for selecting the focus mode and drive speed.

-Other settings can be accessed using the Fn button, which calls up a user-configurable onscreen menu that at long last is touch-sensitive, enabling quicker, more intuitive operation.
-The Alpha 1 also benefits from the completely redesigned, touch-sensitive menu system that we first saw on the A7S III.
-This turns out to be a real improvement over previous models but requires significant re-learning.
+Other settings can be accessed using the Fn button, which calls up a user-configurable onscreen menu that, finally, is touch-sensitive – enabling quicker, more intuitive operation.
+The Alpha 1 also benefits from a completely redesigned, touch-sensitive menu system that we first saw on the A7S III.
+This is a real improvement over previous models but demands much re-learning for users.

 It’s possible to configure multiple custom memories for different types of subjects, which can be assigned to positions on the mode dial marked 1, 2 and 3 for quick access.
 You can also save shooting setups for recall via a custom button.
 This can be particularly handy for switching quickly between scenarios that benefit from very different camera setups, such as landscapes and wildlife.
-It’s just important to remember that you’ll still need to set the focus and drive mode dials manually.
+Important to remember is that the focus and drive mode dials will still need to be set manually.